Supernova (2000 film): Development

-Shooting
+Filming

-Shooting began in April 1998.
-Hill says the budget of the film was cut halfway through production.
+Filming began in April 1998.
+Hill said the budget of the film was cut halfway through production.

-Special-effects house Digital Domain was once considering a production partnership with MGM.
-Under such a deal, the special effects would be delivered below market rates, since Digital, as a partial owner of some MGM films, would have an incentive to keep costs down.
-However, this partnership fell through and the production had to pay for "the full spa treatment," according to producer Daniel Chubas.
-MGM had to scrap about half of the planned effects shots.
+Visual effects house Digital Domain was once considering a production collaboration with MGM.
+Under such a deal, the visual effects would be delivered below market rates, since Digital, as a partial owner of some MGM films, would have an incentive to keep costs down.
+The collaboration fell through and the production had to pay for "the full spa treatment," according to producer Daniel Chubas.
+MGM had to scrap about half of the planned visual effects shots.
 A weightless sex scene between Robin Tunney and Peter Facinelli was shot in seats mounted on a rotating pole that was digitally removed in post-production.
 The script also involved a cutting-edge robot—remotely operated by someone's manipulating gloves—that performs long-distance medical examinations.
 This became an actor dressed as an android.
 Finally, a sequence where Spader rescued someone inside a bubble of zero-gravity water was never filmed.

-After principal photography was finished in July 1998, Walter Hill spent a total of 24 weeks editing his director's cut of the film which still did not have all the special effects scenes added into it.
+After principal photography was finished in July 1998, Hill spent 24 weeks editing his director's cut of the film, which still did not have all the visual effects scenes added into it.
 MGM decided to screen the film to a test audience.
-Hill told them that the screening would be a complete disaster because the film was still not finished, and because he wanted to shoot some more footage.
+Hill told them that the screening would be a complete disaster because the film was still not finished and because he wanted to shoot some more footage.
 MGM refused, saying the additional footage would cost another $1.5 million.
 Hill would not return to work until Mancuso met with him, and Mancuso would not meet with Hill until the director returned to work.